-- This document evaluates the current asset allocation policies and presents alternative asset allocation options for the Plan.
-It also compares them to the average peer portfolio.
-The allocations shown have been updated from the May 2019 document and were developed in collaboration with San Jose investment staff. - We provide various approaches to assessing risk in order to provide a "mosaic" of the risks faced by the Plan, including mean-variance analysis using Meketa's capital markets expectations and expectations from other firms, historical scenario analysis, and forward-looking stress testing and Economic Regime Management analysis. - The goal of this review is not to declare one portfolio the "right" choice or the only prudent choice, but to highlight the risk and return tradeoffs of different policy portfolios. - The asset allocation review process highlights the natural tension between long-term goals and short-term risks, and should allow the Plan's decision-makers to make more informed decisions regarding portfolio positioning.
+- This document evaluates the current asset allocation policy and presents alternative asset allocation options for the Plan.
+The allocations shown have been updated from the June 2019 document and were developed in collaboration with San Jose investment staff. - We provide various approaches to assessing risk in order to provide a "mosaic" of the risks faced by the Plan, including mean-variance analysis using Meketa's capital markets expectations and expectations from other firms, historical scenario analysis, and forward-looking stress testing and Economic Regime Management® analysis. - The goal of this review is not to declare one portfolio the "right" choice or the only prudent choice, but to highlight the risk and return tradeoffs of different policy portfolios. - The asset allocation review process highlights the natural tension between long-term goals and short-term risks, and should allow the Plan's decision-makers to make more informed decisions regarding portfolio positioning.

-The Secular Decline in Investment Returns1
+The Secular Decline in Investment Returns